apps4av/avare/README.md

 avare
 =====

+Note: A more modern multi platofrm version of Avare is available as AvareX on Android Play Store, Apple App Store, Windows App Store, and Linux Snapcraft Store.

 Avare Aviation GPS for Android.
 Avare is pronounced "Ah-vAir" - like "aware" with a "v" and can be manually installed from our servers (see our website).

 Download from the Google Play Store: https://play.google.com/store/apps/details?id=com.ds.avare&hl=en